ndbiller/taskR/README.md

 get info on the local postgres database version:

 psql -V

+connect to the local postgres database and list all databases:

+sudo su postgres
+(enter your sudo password)
+psql
+\l
+\q
+exit

 drop the local database before you pull the new one from heroku: